senaahmad2998/react-target-event-organizer-framer-motion/README.md

 # react-target-event-organizer-framer-motion
-It's a small react project about add a target event and fill target event form using React Context, Framer Motion, and Javscript Form
+It's a small React project about adding a target event and filling the target event form using React Context, Framer Motion, and Javascript Form

+## How to start
+1. Clone this repository
+2. Run npm install
+3. Run npm run dev
+4. Enjoy the project!